2019 Wicklow County Council election

-An election to Wicklow County Council took place on 24 May 2019 as part of the Irish local elections.
-32 councillors were elected from six local electoral areas (LEAs) on the system of proportional representation by means of the single transferable vote (PR-STV) for a five-year term of office.
+An election to all 32 seats on Wicklow County Council took place on 24 May 2019 as part of the 2019 Irish local elections.
+County Wicklow was divided into 6 local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

-In 2014, there were five LEAs each electing between 6 and 8 councillors.
-Following the recommendations of the Local Area Boundary Committee Report in June 2018, there are now six LEAs each electing between 4 and 6 councillors.
-The changes were enacted by statutory instrument (S.I.)
-No. 638/2018.